Author: Asha Shah, MD, MS

 Is there a monkeypox vaccine?

 There are two vaccines approved by the U.S. Food and Drug Administration to prevent illness from monkeypox.
-One of the vaccines, JYNNEOS, is now available in Connecticut for eligible patients by appointment only at 15 locations throughout the state.
+One of the vaccines, JYNNEOS, is now available in Connecticut for eligible patients by appointment only at multiple locations throughout the state.

 Vaccine is currently indicated for high-risk contacts of a confirmed case as post-exposure prophylaxis.
 Vaccine is also recommended for individuals with certain risk factors who are more likely to have been recently exposed to monkeypox.
 This is meant to slow the spread of disease in areas with large numbers of monkeypox cases.